agitter/adaptyvbio-egfr/README.md

 - Human EGF
 - An additional sequence from [@deepsatflow](https://x.com/deepsatflow/status/1838608857372733659)

+`round1-second-submission-methods.tsv` provides a short summary of the methods used to design each of these sequences.

 Human EGF was suggested by [@btnaughton](https://x.com/btnaughton/status/1838659396337099172) and seconded by [@gottapatchemall](https://x.com/gottapatchemall/status/1838678445725036671).
 It was of interest because many of the top-scoring designs by [iPAE](https://design.adaptyvbio.com/), including `gitter-yolo1`, were based on EGF but did not bind EGFR.
 The specific sequence proposed was a 53 amino acid sequence from [UniProt](https://www.uniprot.org/uniprotkb/P01133/entry#PRO_0000007541).